 The 4th century was a turning point in the history of the Roman Empire and, indeed, of the European continent.
-A personal decision marked the Empire permanently.
-Emperor Constantine, in 312, decided to convert to Christianity.
+A personal decision marked the Empire permanently: the conversion of Constantine, in 312, to Christianity.
 He adopted Christianity as a substitute for the still official Roman paganism.
-From 312 onward, Christianity became the Emperor’s religion, and a few years later it became the official religion of the Empire.
+From 312 onward, Christianity became the Emperor's religion, and a few years later it became the official religion of the Empire.
 This fact was decisive and marked the beginning of a new historical era that presented itself under the same problem: the inability to separate political and religious power.

 The second turning point of the 4th century came when Emperor Theodosius the Great made the historic decision to make Christianity, notably Catholicism, the official religion of the Roman Empire through the Edict of Thessalonica, in 380.

 After Constantine's decision to adopt Christianity, Christian worship spread throughout the Empire.
 In the administrative sphere, laws appeared which included important religious provisions.
 The expansion of Christianity had a characteristic feature in the West: the organization and centralization of places of worship related to the veneration of the dead, saints and relics.

 The adoption of Christianity as the official religion of the Empire placed bishops at the centre of power, and enabled them to dominate this organized worship through veneration of the dead, saints, and relics.
 Christianity was the projection in the religious sphere of the political organization of the Empire.
 The saint “Patronus” (a kind of intermediary between the world of the living and God) had to collect accounts and taxes.
 It was also known as patronus, the person in charge of overseeing the organization of the cult, the bishop.